extism/go-pdk/README.md

 ### More Exports: Error Handling

 Suppose we want to re-write our greeting module to never greet Benjamins.
-We can use `pdk.SetError`:
+We can use [pdk.SetError](https://pkg.go.dev/github.com/extism/go-pdk#SetError) or [pdk.SetErrorString](https://pkg.go.dev/github.com/extism/go-pdk#SetErrorString):

 ```go
 //export greet